WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 ## Interaction with `latencyHint`
 The
 [`latencyHint`](https://www.w3.org/TR/webaudio/#dom-audiocontextoptions-latencyhint)
-for an AudioContext interacts with the `renderSize` in the following way.
+for an AudioContext can interact with the `renderSize`.
+The exact interaction between these is up to the UA to implement in a meaningful way.
+In particular, UAs that don't double buffer WebAudio's output, the `latencyHint` value can be 0, independent of the `renderSize`.

-Roughly, the `renderSize` choose the minimum possible latency, and the `latencyHint` can increase this appropriately when possible.
+However, for UAs that do double buffer, then, roughly, the `renderSize` chooses the minimum possible latency, and the `latencyHint` can increase this appropriately when possible.

 * If `renderSize` is "default", then 128 frames is used to render the graph and `latencyHint` behaves as before.